casejs/docs/connect.md

 // Typed.
 const cats: Cat[] = await manifest.from('cats').find<Cat>()

-// Get a filtered the list of cats. const cats = await manifest
+// Get a filtered list of cats. const cats = await manifest
   .from('cats')
   .where('breed = siamese')